 Physical Education courses taken abroad may not earn more than 0.25 Pomona credits.

 Some foreign universities with pre-professional programs may offer career-oriented courses outside of what is considered a U.S. liberal arts curriculum.
 Pomona does not award credit for these courses.
-Examples include, but are not limited to, courses in business, management, marketing, agriculture, culinary skills, and hotel & restaurant management.
+Examples include, but are not limited to, courses in business, management, marketing, agriculture, culinary skills, tourism, recreation, and hotel and restaurant management.

 Normally, students may not enroll in university courses taught in English on foreign language programs.

 All of the above restrictions apply to Pomona as well as Non-Pomona Programs.

-Continuous assessment does not exist in most foreign universities.
+Continuous assessment does not exist at many foreign universities.
 Students should not expect regular grades, homework, quizzes, and midterms.
 Final grades are usually determined by a final examination or final paper.
 Foreign professors will employ foreign grading standards, and these may differ from U.S. standards.